Our frequently asked questions

 Would I be able to order a specific model in a different colour?

-The colours available vary from collection to collection.
+The colours available for eyeglasses and sunglasses vary from collection to collection.
 We will gladly order frames in the colour you want.
 The amount of time it takes to receive them will depend on the supplier and the delivery service.
 Please note that you will have to pay a deposit when you place the order.

 Do you offer discounts?